tenacityteam/tenacity/BUILDING.md

-# Saucedacity Build Instructions
+# Tenacity Build Instructions

 ## Prerequisites

 ### Linux

-Most distributions do not package all of Saucedacity's dependencies (yet). wxWidgets 3.1 is required for building Saucedacity but many distributions only package wxWidgets 3.0.
-[PortMidi](https://github.com/mixxxdj/portmidi) and [PortSMF](https://github.com/tenacityteam/portsmf) are required for MIDI support but some distributions do not package PortSMF (Saucedacity can still build without MIDI support). [libsbsms](https://github.com/claytonotey/libsbsms) is an optional dependency used for time stretching that is not available in many Linux distribution package managers either.
+Most distributions do not package all of Tenacity's dependencies (yet). wxWidgets 3.1 is required for building Tenacity but many distributions only package wxWidgets 3.0.
+[PortMidi](https://github.com/mixxxdj/portmidi) and [PortSMF](https://github.com/tenacityteam/portsmf) are required for MIDI support but some distributions do not package PortSMF (Tenacity can still build without MIDI support). [libsbsms](https://github.com/claytonotey/libsbsms) is an optional dependency used for time stretching that is not available in many Linux distribution package managers either.
 Optionally,